2011 Kia Sportage SX Turbo Review: Escaping Stampede Tourists

 The 2011 Kia Sportage SX Turbo was the right family weekend getaway vehicle to escape busy Calgary Stampede for a quick trip to Fairmont, B.C.

-When the Calgary Stampede rolls into town, tourists flood the streets, and everything from the bank to the butcher becomes a ‘saloon’ or ‘corral’ for nine days, adorned with western frill and hay barrels (allergies, anyone?), it’s time to take off for awhile.
-So, when our friends invited us to their pad in Fairmont, British Columbia for a weekend, we were all over it—our first family road trip (slash golfing excursion) in the 2011 Kia Sportage SX Turbo: a 2.0L AWD compact CUV starting at $36,995 CAD MSRP.
+When the Calgary Stampede rolls into town, tourists flood the streets, and everything from the bank to the butcher becomes a ‘saloon’ or ‘corral’ for nine days, adorned with western frill and hay barrels (allergies, anyone?).
+It’s time to take off for a while.
+So, when our friends invited us to their pad in Fairmont, British Columbia, for a weekend, we were all over it—our first family road trip (slash golfing excursion) in the 2011 Kia Sportage SX Turbo: a 2.0L AWD compact CUV starting at $36,995 CAD MSRP.

 Don’t get me wrong, The Greatest Outdoor Show On Earth is a majestic splendor of agriculture lifestyle fused with fifteen-dollar Mini Donuts and toothless carnies.
 But after 35 years, the nostalgic twang can get to you.
-Plus, if you’re lame like me and avoid the party vibe (i.e. arbitrary beer tents and obnoxious drunk asses), or self-employed, missing out on infamous corporate hoedowns (9 day siesta of free pancakes and adultery…it’s like a weeklong western Christmas party without the eggnog) you’d see where I’m coming from.
+Plus, if you’re lame like me and avoid the party vibe (i.e., arbitrary beer tents and obnoxious drunk asses) or self-employed, missing out on infamous corporate hoedowns (9-day siesta of free pancakes and adultery…it’s like a weeklong western Christmas party without the eggnog) you’d see where I’m coming from.

 2011 Kia Sportage SX Turbo review amee reehal